 In June 1967, one of the most significant 'openings' in Brisbane's theatre history took place: the opening of Brisbane Repertory Theatre's first mainhouse production in its own tiny theatre.
 This first 'La Boîte ' was an intimate, 70 seat, box-like space created for the purpose of theatre-in-the-round in a converted cottage in inner-city Milton.
 With its interior walls ripped out and benches placed around the remaining walls, a performance space of exactly 22 feet 3 inches square was created.
 With the opening of this tiny theatre-in-the-round a dramatic change had taken place for this organisation, and one that set in train a process of experimentation and calculated risk-taking that has continued to characterise La Boite's development ever since.

-The issue of finding a home of their own had come to a head in early 1967 with the closure and subsequent demolition of Albert Hall, Repertory’s rented theatre space since 1942.
+The issue of finding a home of their own had come to a head in early 1967 with news of an impending closure and demolition of Albert Hall, which subsequently occurred in 1969.
+Albert Hall had been Repertory’s rented theatre space since 1942.
 During Babette Stephens term of influence as Council President and Honorary Director (1957-1968) the Council was dominated by respected business men such as Brisbane City Council Alderman Lex Ord and Real Estate Director Bruce Blocksidge.
 Acting on their good business advice, Mrs Stephens and her Council acquired a real estate portfolio of four adjoining properties in Milton.
 The free services of her husband, prominent solicitor Tom Stephens (their Honorary Solicitor), was an extra boon.

 It was Brisbane Rep's Council President Bruce Blocksidge who had the idea that one of the old houses in their property portfolio could be converted into a theatre space.
 He had recently been to Hayes Gordon's Ensemble Theatre in Sydney with his wife Jennifer Blocksidge and had been very impressed with what he saw - an old boat shed converted into a theatre-in-the-round with audience sitting on all four sides of the stage.
 Very economic in design, he realised this idea could translate perfectly onto one of their properties.
 Initially Babette Stephens opposed this idea seeing it as a retrograde step into rough theatre - her dream was of owning a magnificent place in the heart of downtown Brisbane.
 Once convinced of the efficacy of the project, to her credit Stephens 'very strongly identified with it', embracing the notion and selling it enthusiastically to the membership.